thetwozerofour/2-0-4/README.md

 Why create a sub directory standard?

-- an accepted artificial constraint add to creative implementations
+- an accepted artificial constraint add to creativity
-- easier to iterate over?
+- it should be faster to iterate over a standard structure ?
 - weighted path and graph queries more possible
 - it provides a universal representation of choice (a pyramid chosen by you)
-- all tests either produce an integer result
+- all tests produce an integer result of 2 or 0 or 4